swo/16s-book/manuscript/sec03.md

 -   *Reverse reads* (unless you did single-end sequencing).
 A fastq file with a name like the forward reads only with `_2_` or `_R2_` in it.
-    The first line in the file should end with `/2`, indicating that it’s the second read of a pair.
+    The first line in the file should end with `/2`, indicating that it's the second read of a pair.
 Every entry in the reverse reads should match an entry in the forward reads.
 In most cases, the two pairs of a read appear in analogous places in the two files (i.e., the forward read entry starting on line $x$ in the forward read file